10 Taipei Beaches and Coastal Parks Worth Checking Out

 Bay Lodge 海灣旅宿 (see on Booking) has a tiny pool and is a short walk from Qianshuiwan.

-How to get to Qianshuiwan: Take Danshui Transport bus 860, 861, 862, or 863, or the Crown Northern Coast Tourist Shuttle bus (#716) (which is free for Taipei Unlimited Fun Pass holders), from in front of Danshui MRT station.
+How to get to Qianshuiwan: Take bus 860, 861, 862, or 863, or the Crown Northern Coast Tourist Shuttle bus (#716) from in front of Tamsui MRT station.
 Get off at Qianshuiwan stop (30-40 minutes).

-A taxi from Danshui to Qiansuiwan will cost about NT350.
+By taxi, get off at Hongshulin MRT station, so you can avoid driving through Tanmsui city center.
+It will cost about NT350-400 to the beach.
 You can also hire a private driver to take you there from Taipei.

 Baishawan